Tengai Makyō: Fuun Kabukiden

-Tengai Makyō : Fuun Kabuki Den (天外魔境・風雲カブキ伝) is a role-playing video game and the third game in the Tengai Makyō series, and a spin-off of Tengai Makyō II: Manji Maru.
-It was first released in 1993 for the PC Engine Super CD-ROM² by Hudson Soft and developed by Red Company.
-It didn't release outside of Japan.
+Tengai Makyō: Fū-un Kabuki-den (天外魔境・風雲カブキ伝), also known as Far East of Eden: Fū-un Kabuki-den, is a 1992 role-playing video game developed by Red Company and published by Hudson Soft for the PC Engine Super CD-ROM².
+It is the third game in the Tengai Makyō series, and a spin-off of Tengai Makyō II: Manji Maru, however it did not see its release outside of Japan.

 Gameplay

 Gameplay-wise, it is very similar to the preceding game.
 The player navigates Kabuki and other characters who join the party on a large top-down overworld, visiting various towns and villages, exploring dungeons, and fighting randomly appearing enemies in turn-based combat.
-Unlike the two previous games, the battles are viewed from a third-person perspective identical to the combat view of contemporary Final Fantasy games.
+Unlike the previous two games, the battles are viewed from a third-person perspective identical to the combat view of contemporary Final Fantasy games.
 Like in the other games in the series, magic must be found rather than learned, and can be freely swapped between characters.